 All this beverage tasting made us happy.
 Mindi even started seeing the world through wine-colored glasses.

 By the time we got back to Honeoye, the sun was setting over the lake.
 It was definitely different from the typical sunsets back home in Philadelphia.

 We capped the day by eating a delicious dinner grilled up at the house.

 The four couples went our separate ways on Monday morning.
 The 2foodtrippers headed to The Corning Museum of Glass for a tour and to make glass flowers.
-We didn’t drink any more wine, as we had plenty in our car from the weekend’s excellent tastings.
+We didn’t drink any more wine as we had plenty of wine bottles in our car from the weekend’s excellent tastings.

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.